 As the New Year begins, national freight demand has dropped and truck capacity has increased.
 This results in lower rates as is normal this time of year.

-According to DAT.com, national Van rate averages dropped $.06 to $2.05 per mile.
-Rates vary by region with the gulf coast averaging $1.77 per mile and the upper Midwest averaging $2.44 per mile.
-Load-to-truck ratios are highest in the middle of the country, and lowest it the southwest.
+According to DAT.com, national Van rate averages dropped $.02 over the last week down to $1.91 per mile.
+Rates vary by region with the gulf coast averaging $1.63 per mile and the upper Midwest averaging $2.31 per mile.
+Load-to-truck ratios are highest in the middle of the country, and lowest in the southwest.

-Reefer freight rates also dropped in early January according to DAT.com.
-The national average reefer rate is at $2.42 per mile, a drop of $.05 over the previous week.
-Reefer rates are lowest in the Southeast averaging $1.55 per mile, and highest in the upper Midwest, with an average of $3.04 per mile.
-DAT shows load-to-truck ratios are generally even, with only a few states showing high ratios.
+Reefer freight rates continue to drop according to DAT.com.
+The national average reefer rate is at $2.25 per mile, a drop of $.04 over the previous week.
+Reefer rates are lowest in the Southeast averaging $1.54 per mile, and highest in the upper Midwest, with an average of $3.06 per mile.
+DAT shows demand decreased as the national load-to-truck dropped down from 6.6 to 5.9 loads for every truck.

-National average flatbed rates have dropped $.04 to $2.42 per mile.
-The highest average rates are currently in the Northeast, and the lowest is in the southwest.
-Top areas for load-to-truck ratios are in the Northern Plains states and the gulf coast states.
+National average flatbed rates have dropped $.01 to $2.34 per mile, despite an increase in demand for flatbeds.
+The highest average rates are currently in the Northeast, and the lowest are in the southwest.
+Top areas for load-to-truck ratios are in the Northern plains states and the gulf coast states.

 Turning to fuel prices, the latest Energy Information Administration data shows the national average diesel price is at $2.97 per gallon.
-Regional diesel prices range from an average of $2.78 in the gulf coast states to $3.21 in the central Atlantic region.
-California diesel prices are averaging $3.74 per gallon.
+Regional diesel prices range from an average of $2.78 in the gulf coast states, to $3.23 in the central Atlantic region.
+California diesel prices are averaging $3.71 per gallon.

 One of the biggest concerns facing many fleet operators right now is the shortage of drivers.
 For information on how to recruit and retain drivers in today’s market, visit the trucking blog at tcicapital.com and search “drivers”.
 Some recent articles include Recruiting Truck Drivers by Going Outside the Box, and Recruiting and Keeping Drivers.